muhme/joomla-branches-tester/README.md

 ## Software Architecture
 All used Joomla development branches with the different Joomla versions run in parallel in a [Docker](https://www.docker.com/) container environment.
-*Used* refers to default, active and stale GitHub branches.
+*Used* Joomla development branches refers to GitHub [joomla-cms](https://github.com/joomla/joomla-cms) with default, active and stale branches.
-Use one or all branches for:
+Use one, multiple, or all branches for:
 * Manual testing, including database inspections and email verifications.
 * [Joomla System Tests](https://github.com/joomla/joomla-cms//blob/HEAD/tests/System)
   with [Cypress](https://www.cypress.io/) GUI (interactive mode) or headless (automated mode).